 The surplus each year is adequate to support the running of the twenty-seven existing homes.
-The Board considers that this surplus together with the liquid reserves and the ability to borrow will enable the Association to undertake developments in the future.
+The Board considers that this surplus together with the liquid reserves and the ability to borrow will enable the Association to undertake its development plans as explained below.